- My Account

 - Collections, Disconnections, and Unauthorized Utility Use

 Explore Payment Options Built to Fit Your Needs

-We understand that sometimes you’re faced with unexpected expenses and could use more time or assistance to pay your bill.
+We understand that sometimes you're faced with unexpected expenses and could use more time or some assistance to pay your bill.
 JEA has bill pay solutions and utility payment assistance for families and individuals struggling financially.